OpenAstroTech/OpenAstroFocuser/README.md

 ## Roadmap

 - [ ] Automatic homing / end stop detection.
-- [ ] Saving of last known position in EEPROM
+- [ ] Support for Over-the-Air-Updates

 See the [open issues](https://github.com/OpenAstroTech/OpenAstroFocuser/issues) for the full backlog.